Sometimes editing is a bitch. Damn! Even at this late stage in the game we’re finding issues with continuity and spelling.

 About continuity: A character is last heard from at a particular location.
 Two chapters later, the same player appears 370 miles away with no mention of how she got there.
 It would have been optional rather than mandatory, to just have the player in the new location, because that kind of thing happens all the time.
 The reason we thought this might be an issue is because the events in the three chapters at issue were taking place concurrently.
 We had to insert a short scene to justify this player’s presence elsewhere within the three-to-four-hour timespan.
 It actually worked out neatly.
 We like the addition.

-Ultimately, it’s so much better that we find these things before we submit query letters to agents.
-I read a critique online where the agent said, “Gosh, didn’t you even edit this?”
-We don’t want to come off with, “Thank you for considering our book with typos and continuity errors.
+I read a critique online where a reader said, “Gosh, didn’t you even edit this?”
+We don’t want to come off with, “Thank you for reading our book with typos and continuity errors.
 We’re hoping you don’t notice, because we didn’t.”

 So back to work.
 You know what they say about babeesty!